beemi/movie-service/README.md

 # Spring boot REST API with MongoDB

-This is an example of a REST API using Spring Boot and MongoDB.
+This is simple REST API for movies.
+It is built using Spring Boot, MongoDB, Kafka, Docker, and Maven.

+## Features

+- Create a movie
+- Update a movie
+- Delete a movie
+- Get a movie by id
+- Get all movies
+- Get all movies by Country
+- Get all movies by genre
+- Get all movies by release date
+- Get all movies by rating
+- Delete movie by id

 ## Requirements